GDeLaurentis/my_academic_website/content/slides/Universe+Oct2025/index.md

 <div style="text-align: left; font-size: 17pt; margin-top: 1mm; margin-bottom: 0mm; ">
 $\quad\small\rhd\,$ <i> “all rings of the type we are discussing are Gorenstein” </i> <br>
-$\quad\small\rhd\,$ <i> “Gorenstein is for rings what Calabi–Yau is for manifolds; the spaces of invariants are in fact (non-compact) Calabi-Yau varieties” </i>
+$\quad\small\rhd\,$ <i> “Gorenstein is for rings what Calabi–Yau is for manifolds; the spaces of invariants are in fact (non-compact) Calabi-Yau varieties” </i> $-$ Connection to Feynman integral literature?
 </div>

 <div style="font-size: 16pt; padding: 10px; display: inline-block; margin-top: -4mm;">